MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

    √ Maybe if `Focus Bracketing` and Shot no >1 and <100 rename as bracket and set aside.
 In line or as a method?.
 Set a flag that FS has happened stackedImageBoolean
    Focus-bracketing with no stack
-   2. Later realized that using case was the best way to handle the various situations (cases! obviously) 102 files in virgin…, 100 in staging 2 not processed. oneBack numbering is missing the first one still.
-Something wrong with oneBackTrue module?
-Should I handle Continuous Shooting?
-What is it?.
-Is is a ProCapture?
-So far yes fileBaseName = "#{fileDateStr}.ProCap#{shot_no}.#{userCamCode}" put shot_no after to separate from date.
+   2. Later realized that using case was the best way to handle the various situations (cases! obviously) √ 102 files in virgin…, now working dupCount to sameSec, maybe should be seqNo or similar fileBaseName = "#{fileDateStr}.ProCap#{shot_no}.#{userCamCode}" put shot_no after to separate from date.
 See if that's better

-   How to make oneBack work even if have better ways to handle them.
-Photos manually shot in same second aren't tagged.
-Handle as special case within "Single Shot"
+   sameSecondTrue() probably not doing much, most of it is not being used -2ss sequency for same second would be better off as a, b, c etc

 3. add gps coordinates.
 Can do this before or after renaming, but before moving